biojs/biojs.github.io/_posts/2019-01-12-continuous-deployment-using-ansible-and-travis-ci.md

 The last step for this system concerned the SSL certificates to enable and enforce HTTPS connections to both [dev.biojs.net](http://dev.biojs.net) and [biojs.net](http://biojs.net).
 The SSL certificates on the live system were initially set up manually with [letsencrypt](https://letsencrypt.org/) and [certbot](https://certbot.eff.org).
 However, they weren't part of the ansible scripts and therefore not automatically provisioned when setting up a new server.

-After some fiddling with nginx configurations, both the production and dev environments are now enforcing HTTPS and are automaticall renewing SSL certificates.
+After some fiddling with nginx configurations, both the production and dev environments are now enforcing HTTPS and are automatically renewing SSL certificates.

 ## Conclusion